AkritiKeswani/inboxZero/README.md

-# InboxZero - AI Email Assistant for DevRel Job Search
+# InboxZero - AI Email Assistant for Optimized Job Search

 An intelligent email assistant that reads context, checks your calendar, and generates actionable follow-ups for job search communications.